24/7 on-demand availability / safer life at home

 Unclear moment

 If there is no response, it does not become panic.
-LEA checks in briefly, LEO sorts, people receive context.
+A short check-in and factual sorting give people context.

 Capability: Human Handoff